charlie51135/robot-sim/README.md

 3. Make the following selections:
    ```
-    Choose Device > Pi 4
+    > Choose Device > Pi 4
-    Choose OS > Use Custom > rpi_romi_os.img.gz
+    > Choose OS > Use Custom > rpi_romi_os.img.gz
-    Choose Storage > Select USB drive
+    > Choose Storage > Select USB drive
+    > Next

+   Would you like to apply OS customization settings? > No
    ```

 4. Write to the USB

-5. WiFi configuration can also be done on a Linux machine.
+5. WiFi configuration can be done on a Linux machine.
    * Plug in USB
    * `sudo nano /media/*user*/writable/etc/netplan/50-cloud-init.yaml`
    * Edit the WiFi SSID and Password
    * Save and exit: *Ctrl+s, Ctrl+x*

-6. Default login:
+6. Raspberry Pi default login:
    ```
    User: romi
    Password: romi32u4